Introduction: Installing LineageOS on Samsung Galaxy A3 (2016)

 Step 5: Customize

-Customize LineageOS, e.g. install the F-Droid Store to download apps to your phone.
-With the Aurora Store app found on F-Droid, you can also interface with the Google Play Store without a Google account.
+Customize LineageOS, e.g. install the F-Droid Store to download free and open software apps to your phone.
+Most other popular, proprietary apps can be found on APKMirror, a trustworthy source for popular Google Play Store apps.

-Via Aurora Store, install the "Exodus Privacy" app and inform yourself about data gathering activities of apps on your phone.
+On APKMirror you can find an app called "Exodus Privacy" which informs you about data gathering activities of apps on your phone.
 Even better: Check apps in advance before installing them via https://exodus-privacy.eu.org/, https://search.appcensus.io/, https://www.appbrain.com/app/appbrain-ad-detector/com.appspot.swisscodemonkeys.detector.

 If you can't get arround a tracking app: On the F-Droid Store, you can find an app called "Blokada" which prevents in-app tracking, see https://blokada.org

 All in all, as of September 2019, a good offline alternative for Google Maps seems to be "Magic Earth”, a free maps and navigation app by General Magic.
-You can get it via Aurora Store, too.
 The app has been tested and recommaned by https://mobilsicher.de, a project dedicated to mobile security funded by the German parliament and ministery of consumer protection.

 Step 6: Done!